austinmscholl/php_CRUD/README.md

 * Update users
 * Delete users

-Built using PHP and MySql
+Built using PHP, MySql and MAMP

 Followed [this](https://www.taniarascia.com/create-a-simple-database-app-connecting-to-mysql-with-php/) tutorial to complete